 Plus, as the head of the House of the Eagle, she really ought to develop a working relationship with the Eagles -- and they don't ever come down to Dol Amroth, do they?
 If she remains in Dol Amroth, she really will be sacrificing a unique part of her heritage.
 I suppose she could send her children (if she had some with Imrahil) up north to be fostered and to learn about the Eagles... but it would be a shame if she didn't do so herself.

 Or so it seems to me!

 I like how Una/Altariel handles Eowyn & Faramir.
 Eowyn's choice to settle down is disappointing in some ways, but not really surprising.
 Nonethless, I agree that the consequences of that choice might not have been as easy to live with (or up to) as she first imagined... you and Una have done such a great job adding dimension and color to the lives of Tolkien's characters & world!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one eight seven four as a four place number.
+In the field marked validation number, enter five three three two as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2014 Michael G Kellner All Rights Reserved